Fellows

 To become a Fellow, attorneys must meet rigorous membership criteria.

-• Pass a written examination on subjects relating to matrimonial and family law, administered by the National Board of Examiners
+• Pass a written examination on subjects pertaining to matrimonial and family law, administered by the National Board of Examiners

-• Commit to the ethical standards set forth in the “Bounds of Advocacy” as well as rules of professional conduct.
+• Commit to the ethical standards set forth in the “Bounds of Advocacy” as well as rules of professional conduct endorsed by the Illinois State Bar Association

 • To start the Academy application process click here.